rafael-santiago/lethe/README.md

     unsigned char randomizer(void);
 ```

+If during a drop process you regret about your remove choices, try to hit ``CTRL + c`` as soon as possible.
+It will prevent of
+removing more files by aborting the application.
+You can also interrupt lethe by sending a ``SIGINT`` or ``SIGTERM`` to its
+process.

 ### The command ``man``

 It shows the content of this manual at your terminal screen by using your environment pager: